The distribution of the maximum number of common neighbors in the random graph: Proof of Theorem

 \begin{lemma} Under the conditions of Theorem~\ref{main}, the following bounds hold:

 \end{lemma} {\it Proof}.
 The inequality ${\sf P}(X=0)\leq{\sf P}(\tilde X=0)$ follows from the definition of these random variables.

-The inequality $e^{-\lambda+o(1)}\leq{\sf P}(X=0)$ follows from the FKG inequality (\cite{Alon}, Chapter 6, Proposition 6.3.1) also known as Harris's Lemma~\cite{Harris} or Kleitman's Lemma~\cite{Kleitman} since the indicator random variables of the events $\neg B_{U}$ are decreasing functions of the edges of the random graph.
-Indeed,
+The inequality $e^{-\lambda+o(1)}\leq{\sf P}(X=0)$ follows from \cite[Theorem 6.3.3]{Alon} which is itself a direct corollary of the well known FKG inequality \cite[Theorem 6.2.1]{Alon} (note that, in the case $p=1/2$, this corollary is also known as Kleitman's Lemma~\cite{Kleitman}, see also \cite[Proposition 6.3.1]{Alon}).
+Thus, since the indicator random variables of the events $\neg B_{U}$ are decreasing functions of the edges of the random graph, we get

 From~(\ref{event_probability}), we get